gubFS/godot-gub-utils/README.md

 Some utillity classes and nodes that I find useful.
-They are made and are inteded to be used by me privately.
-So no backward compatitibilty or logic or reason.
+They are made by me and are inteded to be used by me privately.
+So no backward compatitibilty or logic or reason necessarily.
 With that in mind, feel free to copy or use anything here if you'd like though :)